Waverly, Alabama: The Old 280 Boogie

 The Old 280 Boogie; April 17, 2010.

 In 2000, the State of Alabama rerouted U.S. Highway 280 south of the town of Waverly instead of routing it through town.
 This decision meant the town was saved from destruction.
 To celebrate, residents in 2001 decided to hold an annual "Waverly Boogie" (or "Old 280 Boogie"), a multi-cultural festival typically held on the third Saturday in April.
 The event, featuring a wide variety of musicians and visual artists, is held in an open-air amphitheater.

 The 2014 event was held on April 19, 2014; a Fall Boogie was held on September 13.
 Additionally, in 2014, Standard Deluxe hosted its first annual Heart of Waverly Bluegrass Festival.

 Geography

-Waverly is in the southwest corner of Chambers County at 32°44'8.369" North, 85°34'27.736" West (32.735658, −85.574371).
+Waverly is in the southwest corner of Chambers County.
 The town limits extend south into Lee County.
 According to the United States Census Bureau, the town has a total area of 7.1 km2, of which 0.05 km2, or 0.68%, is water.

 U.S. Route 280 runs southwest of downtown, leading southeast 14 mi (23 km) to Opelika and northwest 13 mi (21 km) to Dadeville.